 Another ingredient I like to add to help achieve this is chickpea flour.
-Once roasted, the chickpea flour also gives these Thepla an incredible toasty flavour.
+The chickpea flour gives these Thepla an incredible, nutty flavour.

 Can I use dried methi to make Thepla?

 Of course.
-However they will lack the beautiful green-speckled surface achieved when making them with fresh fenugreek leaves.
-While kasoori methi is fine to use, remember that the flavour is incredibly strong in comparison to fresh methi leaves so you will need to use much less of it.
+However, they will lack the beautiful green-speckled surface achieved when making them with fresh fenugreek leaves.
+While kasoori methi is fine to use, remember that the flavour is incredibly strong in comparison to fresh methi leaves.
+Therefore, you will need to use much less.

 Ingredients you’ll need to make Soft Gujarati Thepla

 - Wholewheat chapati flour (roti atta)

 - Fresh fenugreek leaves